GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

 returns a promise.
 The [user may be prompted] if access was not previously granted.
 The promise will resolve if the following conditions are all met:

-- User has allowed website to interact with NFC devices when they tap their phone.
+- User has allowed the website to interact with NFC devices when they tap their phone.
-- User's phone supports NFC.
+- The user's phone supports NFC.
-- User has enabled NFC on their phone.
+- The user has enabled NFC on their phone.

 Once the promise is resolved, incoming NDEF messages are available by subscribing to "reading" events via an event listener.
 You should also subscribe